My Domain Name Is Taken

 You chose the perfect domain name, and you are ready to start the process.

-But wait.
 You use a domain name search tool only to find the domain name you want is not available.
+What can you do?

 While you might think that the Domain you came up with is an original domain, most of the good ones are already taken.